namanj123in/rb-price-calculator/README.md

 ## Installation | Usage

+Extract the zip-file to a new folder or clone this repository.

 To run the module, run from the top-level directory (i.e., folder containing README.md), depending on your Python env and/or config settings:

 ```bash